cooperlyt/keycloak-phone-provider/README.md

 ## Compatibility

-This was initially developed using 19.0.1 version of Keycloak as baseline, and I did not test another user storage beyond the default like Kerberos or LDAP.
+This was initially developed using 19.0.1 version of Quarkus Keycloak as baseline,Wildfily keycloak is not support again, and I did not test another user storage beyond the default like Kerberos or LDAP.
 I may try to help you but I cannot guarantee.

 ## Usage